tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 To revoke a Shared Access signature that is not tied to a stored access policy, you must change the shared key on the storage account that was used to create the signature.

 Best practices recommend that a shared access signature be used together with a signed identifier that references a stored access policy, or, if no signed identifier is specified, that the interval over which the signature is valid be kept short.
-For more information on associating a signature with a stored access policy, see [Establishing a Stored Access Policy](Establishing-a-Stored-Access-Policy.md).
+For more information on associating a signature with a stored access policy, see [Define a stored access policy](define-a-stored-access-policy.md).

 > [!NOTE]
 > The access policy for a shared access signature consists of the start time, expiry time, and permissions for the signature.
 You can specify all of these parameters on the signature URI and none within the stored access policy; all on the container and none on the URI; or some combination of the two.
 However, you cannot specify a given parameter on both the signature URI and the stored access policy.
 See [Controlling a SAS with a stored access policy](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-1/) for more information.

 ## Specifying the signature

-The signature part of the URI is used to authenticate the request made with the shared access signature.
-The Blob service uses a Shared Key authentication scheme to authenticate the shared access signature.
+The signature part of the URI is used to authorize the request made with the shared access signature.
+The Blob service uses a Shared Key authorization scheme to authorize a service SAS.
 The following table describes how to specify the signature on the URI.

 |Field name|Query parameter|Description|
 |----------------|---------------------|-----------------|